emberjs/website/source/guides/object-model/computed-properties.md

 captainAmerica.get('lastName'); // Burnside
 ```

 Ember will call the computed property for both setters and getters, so if you want to use a computed property as a setter, you'll need to check the number of arguments to determine whether it is being called as a getter or a setter.
-Notice if value returned from the setter it will be cached as the property’s value.
+Note that if a value is returned from the setter, it will be cached as the property’s value.